lamhq/tech-notes/pages/devops/aws/5-database/1-rds/rds.md

 ## Scaling

 You can scale relational database by:
-- Vertical scaling: increase database size for greater performance.
+- **Vertical scaling**: increase database size for greater performance.
-- Scaling storage: resize storage size, but it's only able to go up, not down.
+- **Scaling storage**: resize storage size, but it's only able to go up, not down.
-- Create read replicas: creating read-only copies of your data.
+- **Create read replicas**: creating read-only copies of your data.
-- Using Aurora serverless: offload scaling to AWS.
+- **Using Aurora serverless**: offload scaling to AWS.
 Good for unpredictable workloads.

 ## Amazon RDS Proxy

-By using Amazon RDS Proxy, your applications can pool and share database connections to improve their ability to scale.

-By using RDS Proxy, you can also enforce AWS Identity and Access Management (IAM) authentication for databases, and securely store credentials in AWS Secrets Manager.

 RDS Proxy establishes a database connection pool and reuses connections in this pool without the memory and CPU overhead of opening a new database connection each time.

+You can also enforce AWS IAM authentication for databases, and securely store credentials in AWS Secrets Manager.

 To protect the database against oversubscription, you can control the number of database connections that are created.